zarillion/handynotes-plugins/plugins/11_TheWarWithin/README.md

 * Earthen consoles for the [Not So Quick Fix](https://www.wowhead.com/achievement=40473) achievement.
 * Note fragments for the [Notable Machines](https://www.wowhead.com/achievement=40628) achievement.
 * Plaques for the [Rocked to Sleep](https://www.wowhead.com/achievement=40504) achievement.
+* Glulgurp and Ethereal Glimmerling locations for [Gobblin' with Glublurp](https://www.wowhead.com/achievement=40614) achievement.

 ### Hallowfall